ritveak/Cool-JavaScript-Popup/README.md

-# Cool JavaScript Popup
+# Cool Web Parts built on JavaScript
- A real simple cool js popup which can be used in websites.
+A collection of web parts built on javascript that I made in boring times.
+1. Popup
+2. Preloader